 At the time, it seemed like a good enough reason to go – the Mattole Valley, also known as the Lost Coast, is not at all easy to find and it turned out the same fellow who had given me directions while I was still up near the Oregon border had given this woman directions.
 We met randomly and discovered the coincidence as we watched shooting stars all night long from outside her tent that we set up a few thousand vertical feet almost directly above the Pacific Ocean.
 She was on her way to have Thanksgiving dinner with our mutual friend in Nevada City.

-I’ll never forget what he said to me as he dropped me off on the beach the morning I was leaving town for good.
+I’ll never forget what Alex said to me as he dropped me off on the beach the morning I was leaving behind his generous offer and the Mattole.

 “Alright then, Bob, your star carries you elsewhere.”